Gender Dynamics of Ocean Risk and Resilience in SIDS and coastal LDCs

 Challenge

-The ocean, its coastlines and its coastal communities are at the front line of climate change, and are massively impacted by increasing carbon dioxide and other greenhouse gas emissions.
-The world’s poor, the majority of whom are women, are disproportionately vulnerable to growing ocean risks and often lack of the capacity to build resilience.
+The Ocean, coastlines and coastal communities are on the front line of climate change and are significantly impacted by increasing carbon dioxide and other greenhouse gas emissions.
+Women are disproportionately vulnerable to the growing impact of ocean related risks and often lack access to opportunities to build resilience.

 Both fisheries and tourism have been highlighted as pivotal sectors to achieving the Sustainable Development Goals.
-Women play important roles across fisheries value chains and throughout the tourism sector.
-Yet women’s roles, contributions, priorities, and interests tend to be overlooked and undervalued across sectors as well as in policy and management.
-In addition, because of restrictive social-cultural norms, women are underrepresented in policy and decision-making.
-Gender discrimination threatens to increase women’s vulnerability to ocean risks.
+Women play crucial roles across fishery value chains and throughout the tourism sector.
+Yet women’s roles, contributions, priorities, and interests tend to be overlooked and undervalued across sectors, as well as in policy and management.
+In addition, women are underrepresented in policy and decision-making because of restrictive social-cultural norms.

 Solution